TheExGenesis/TheExGeneisis/_posts/2020-03-16-offering-2-quarantine-edition.md

 - ![](https://firebasestorage.googleapis.com/v0/b/firescript-577a2.appspot.com/o/imgs%2Fapp%2Fxiqo%2FRoY_b_yERL?alt=media&token=c52e65b6-7ade-4cbd-bfb4-1a9f7d4e939b)

-- From reading [Carl Jung's Aion](https://en.wikipedia.org/wiki/Aion:_Researches_into_the_Phenomenology_of_the_Self), watching Jreg bring his eldritch horror game, and several disparate conversations with friends this week, my head has been all about [egregores](https://en.wikipedia.org/wiki/Egregore).
+- From reading [Carl Jung's Aion](https://en.wikipedia.org/wiki/Aion:_Researches_into_the_Phenomenology_of_the_Self), watching Jreg bring his eldritch horror game to the table, and several disparate conversations with friends this week, my head has been all about [egregores](https://en.wikipedia.org/wiki/Egregore).
 Shout out to [Meditations on Moloch](https://slatestarcodex.com/2014/07/30/meditations-on-moloch/) and (pardon me) [The Cult of Gnon](http://www.xenosystems.net/the-cult-of-gnon/) for being my first contacts with this memeplex.

 - I'm using this blog I just rediscovered as an excuse/in-depth introduction to the space.
 Its vibe doesn't really match my own on the topic, but hey it's better than nothing.